fenago/puppet-course/quickstart/md/lab_overview.md

 <img align="right" src="./logo.png">

-<h2><span style="color:red;"></span>Puppet 5 Beginner's Guide</h2>
+<h2><span style="color:red;"></span>Puppet 5 QuickStart</h2>

 ### Description

-Puppet 5 Beginner's Guide, Third Edition is a practical guide that gets you up and running with the very latest features of Puppet 5.
+Puppet 5 QuickStart is a practical guide that gets you up and running with the very latest features of Puppet 5.

 **Key Features**